The Ultimate Guide to CMMS

 CMMS software automates these processes, thus providing 360-degree visibility into operations, enables real-time tracking of field activities and stock levels in inventory, including the availability of specific equipment, and provides a dashboard with data analytics capability to translate data in charts and understandable statistics.

 How does a CMMS work?

-CMMS systems are backed by databases that collect and store a variety of information, which is further processed and accessed using various technologies such as cloud and mobility.
+CMMS programs are backed by databases that collect and store a variety of information, which is further processed and accessed using various technologies such as cloud and mobility.
 The information could vary from the following categories.